aep-dev/aep.dev/aep/general/0122/aep.md

   creation), optionally set by users (optional on resource creation, server-generated if unset), or never set by users (not accepted at resource creation).
 They **should** be immutable once created.
-- If resource IDs are user-settable, the API **must** document allowed formats.
+- If resource IDs are user-settable, the API **must** document and/or annotate the field with the allowed formats.
 User-settable resource IDs **should** conform to [RFC-1034][]; which restricts to letters, numbers, and hyphen, with the first character a letter, the last a letter or a number, and a 63 character maximum.
   - Additionally, user-settable resource IDs **should** restrict letters to lower-case (`^[a-z]([a-z0-9-]{0,61}[a-z0-9])?$`).
   - Characters outside of ASCII **should not** be permitted; however, if